Find out what to do if you have lost your P60 and need to get a duplicate copy from an Employer.

-An employer is not obligated to give you a copy of a P60 or produce a statement of earnings.
-So if they refuse you’re next best option is to contact HMRC.
+Unfortunately, your employer is not legally required to give you a copy of a P60 or produce a statement of earnings.
+So if they refuse, your next best option is to contact HMRC

-Unfortunately HMRC are unable to issue a copy of a lost P60.
-It is a form prepared by an Employed but not sent to HMRC.
+Unfortunately, HMRC is unable to issue a duplicate P60.
+It is a form prepared by employers, but not sent to HMRC.
 However, they will have information on earnings and deductions made by employers so will be able to issue a statement of earnings.

-You can call HMRC on 0300 200 3300 or find an alternative way to contact them here.
-You’ll need your National Insurance number which you can probably find on a recent payslip.
+HMRC can be contacted by phone at 0300 200 3300 or there are alternative ways to contact them on the .GOV website.
+You’ll need your national insurance number ready which you can find on a recent payslip.